frborges/NaturalLandscapes/README.md

 - New animations

 # 🖼️ Images License:
-The landscapes images are free for use under the <a href="[url](https://pixabay.com/service/license-summary/)">Pixabay Content License</a>.</p>
+The landscapes images are free for use under the <a href="[url](https://pixabay.com/service/license-summary/)">Pixabay Content License</a>.

-Please verify the individual license for each image before downloading or reusing them for personal or commercial use.</p>
+Please verify the individual license for each image before downloading or reusing them for personal or commercial use.

 The use of these images are limited per <a href="[url]([https://pixabay.com/service/license-summary/](https://pixabay.com/pt/service/terms/))">Pixabay Terms of Use</a>.